 - Environmental science and protection technicians, including health

-- Preschool teachers, except special education
+- Preschool teachers, except for special education

 - Respiratory therapists